 The 1938 Superintendent’s Lodge at St. Augustine National Cemetery is currently occupied by the Florida National Guard, which can trace its own heritage back to 1565.
 Its headquarters adjoin the cemetery.

-Below are photographs of the St. Augustine National Cemetery.
+Available are photographs of the St. Augustine National Cemetery.